Severe storm expected to bring heavy rain, winds to Atlantic Canada

-Damaging winds and heavy rain are expected to pound parts of Atlantic Canada today.
+Damaging winds and heavy rain were expected to pound parts of Atlantic Canada today.

 Environment Canada says a low pressure system over New England will continue to strengthen as it moves north.